 Collaboration is fundamental to Monica Short's research and teaching.
 Monica has a degree in Social Work and a Master of Social Welfare (Welfare and Social Policy).
-She is currently completing a Ph.D. by publications through Charles Sturt University (CSU) titled – 'The Australian Anglican Church engaging with people living with disabilities and from culturally and linguistically diverse backgrounds in rural, regional and remote communities'.
-She has worked for over 20 years in large government organisations, including professional, project management, and managerial roles.
+Her PhD is by publication and is titled – 'The Australian Anglican Church engaging with people living with disabilities and from culturally and linguistically diverse backgrounds in rural, regional and remote communities', link: https://researchoutput.csu.edu.au/en/publications/the-anglican-church-of-australia-engaging-with-people-living-with Monica has worked for over 20 years in large government organisations, including professional, project management, and managerial roles.

-Monica coordinates the International Network of Co-operative Inquirers and jointly coordinates a social work and humanities teaching and learning during and post-COVID-19 think tank.
-Monica is a member of the Australian Association of Social Workers.
-She is also a member of the Anglican Church of Australia Mission and Ministry Commission.
+Monica coordinates the International Network of Co-operative Inquirers link https://incinq.csu.domains/ and jointly coordinates a social work and humanities teaching and learning during, and post-COVID-19 think tank.
+Monica is a member of the Anglican Church of Australia Mission and Ministry Commission, and a centre scholar with the Australian Centre for Christianity and Culture.
 From 2017 to 2018, she was co-chair of the ACT/NSW Combined Universities Field Education Group.

 In 2020, Monica received The Australia and New Zealand Social Work and Welfare Education and Research Field-University Collaboration Award; and was one of a group of recipients who received a CSU Excellence Award.
 In 2016 Monica received the Australian New Zealand Social Work, Welfare and Research Field Placement Recognition Award for championing innovative models for research.